-The requirements below must be completed before an application is processed.
-A grade of C or higher is required for each course.
+The requirements below must be completed before the application deadline of December 31.
+A grade of C or higher is required for each course and all science courses must have labs.
+Any transfer courses must be evaluated as equivalent to the required course.

-MATH 0700 Intermediate Algebra 0 cr

-ENGC 1101 College Writing 4 cr
+□ ENGC 1101 College Writing 4 cr

-CHEM 1050 Foundations of Organic and 3 cr
+□ CHEM 1050 Foundations of Organic and 3 cr

 Biochemistry

-BIOL 2041 Human Anatomy 4 cr
+□ BIOL 2041 Human Anatomy 4 cr

-BIOL 2042 Human Physiology 4 cr

-BIOL 2043 Microbiology 4 cr
+□ Eligible for college-level mathematics